reflectoring/reflectoring.github.io/content/blog/2022/2022-04-24-comprehensive-guide-to-java-streams.md

     }
 }
 ```
-find API gives a handy set of instruments to validate elements of a sequence according to some predicate.
-To do this, one of the following methods can be used: anyMatch(), allMatch(), noneMatch().
-Their names are self-explanatory.
-Those are terminal operations that return a boolean:
+All of these methods are terminal operations that return a boolean:

 ### filter